grafana/grafana/docs/sources/datasources/mysql/_index.md

 > Starting from Grafana v5.1 you can name the time column _time_ in addition to earlier supported _time_sec_.
 Usage of _time_sec_ will eventually be deprecated.

-Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database.
+Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database like MariaDB or Percona Server.

 For instructions on how to add a data source to Grafana, refer to the [administration documentation][data-source-management].
 Only users with the organization administrator role can add data sources.